 The Valve Turners

-The next valve turner trial is scheduled for November 21st in Fort Benton, MT, where Leonard Higgins closed the Specta Express pipeline.
 The trial in Minnesota is likely to break ground, though it has yet to be scheduled: Minnesota defendants have been cleared by the judge to offer a climate necessity defense at their two trials.
+The prosecution appealed the trial judge's necessity ruling, and then the defendants successfully won at the state appeals court, further preserving their right to use the necessity defense.
+The prosecution again appealed to the Minnesota supreme court, where we await a final ruling.

 Jess and Ruby